broeringvictor/preview-model-ai/README.md

 # AI Model & Agent Preview Interface

 **A Streamlit-based frontend application designed for rapid testing, demonstration, and validation of AI models and agent services.
-This interface allows developers and teams to quickly connect and interact with various AI backends, facilitating efficient evaluation, including user acceptance testing for Minimum Viable Products (MVPs) without the overhead of custom UI development.**
+This interface enables developers and teams to quickly connect with and interact with various AI backends, fostering efficient evaluation—including user acceptance testing for Minimum Viable Products (MVPs)—without the overhead of custom UI development.**

 This application provides an intuitive chatbot-style interface, chosen for its widespread familiarity and ease of use.
-Users can directly configure API keys and select models through the UI, enabling seamless interaction with different AI agent services running on a backend.
+Users can directly configure API keys and select models via the UI, enabling seamless interaction with various backend AI agent services.
 It is engineered for swift prototyping, early-stage assessment, and showcasing AI capabilities to both technical and non-technical stakeholders.

 ## ✨ Core Features